| Pub. 541, Partnerships |

 Unless there is a complete liquidation of a partner's interest, the basis of property (other than money) distributed to the

-partnership is its adjusted basis to the partnership immediately before the distribution.
-However, the basis of the property
+partner by a partnership is its adjusted basis to the partnership immediately before the distribution.
+However, the basis

 Example 1.

-The adjusted basis of Beth's partnership interest is $30,000.
+The adjusted basis of Emily's partnership interest is $30,000.
 She receives a distribution of property that has an adjusted

 Example 2.

-The adjusted basis of Mike's partnership interest is $10,000.
+The adjusted basis of Steve's partnership interest is $10,000.
 He receives a distribution of $4,000 cash and property that

 Complete liquidation of partner's interest.